Science, Engineering & Technology (SET)

 - To increase “SET Abilities” and life skills through positive interactions with others.

-- To teach scientific principles to young people.
+- To teach scientific and the engineering process principles to young people.

 - To offer options in SET programs available to 4-H members and leaders.

-- To inform youth about educational opportunities in Science, Engineering and Technology at the University of Massachusetts.
+- To inform youth about educational opportunities in Science, Engineering and Technology at the University of Massachusetts and career opportunities.

 Opportunities in MA 4-H SET